zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

 The ``save()`` function handles two cases.
 The ``insert`` and ``update`` routine.
 Firstly we extract the ``Post``-Object since we need array data to work with ``Insert`` and ``Update``.
 Then we remove the ``id`` from the array since this field is not wanted.
-When we do an update of a row, we don't update the ``id`` property itself and therefore she isn't needed.
+When we do an update of a row, we don't update the ``id`` property itself and therefore it isn't needed.
 On the insert routine we don't need an ``id`` either so we can simply strip it away.

 After the ``id`` field has been removed we check what action is supposed to be called.
 If the ``Post``-Object has an ``id``